Yaachaka/C_book_solutions/Chap02: C Fundamentals/knkcch02readme.txt

 4.0f/3.0f.
 (Try writing it as 4/3.
 What happens?)
 Hint: C doesn't have an exponentiation operator, so you will need to multiply r by itself twice.

---Project 3: knkcch02proj03: Modifying the program of Programming Project 2 so that it prompts the user to enter the radius of the sphere.
+--Project 3: knkcch02proj03: Modify the program of Programming Project 2 so that it prompts the user to enter the radius of the sphere.

 --Project 4: knkcch02proj04: Write a program that asks the user to enter a